MistyMiao/mistymiao.github.io/_pages/about.md

   - /about.html
 ---

 I'm Yiting Miao, a graduate researcher in the Communication Data Science dual-degree program at Tsinghua University and USC Annenberg.
-I study the psychological mechanisms underlying communication, largely through the lens of evolutionary psychology.
+I study the psychological mechanisms underlying communication, mostly through the lens of evolutionary psychology.

-I'm especially drawn to communication behaviors that look like errors or biases: what we come to believe, what we pass on to others, and how we infer the effects of media on ourselves and others.
-My working hypothesis is that many of these behaviors reflect the operation of evolved psychological mechanisms.
-These mechanisms were shaped to solve adaptive problems our ancestors recurrently faced, but they now operate in informational environments very different from the ones in which they evolved.
-That mismatch is part of why such behaviors can look irrational on the surface.
-Viewed against the adaptive problems they were built to solve, however, they often prove surprisingly rational.
+I'm especially drawn to communication behaviors that look like errors or biases: what we come to believe, what we pass on to others, and how we infer media's effects on ourselves and others.

+My working hypothesis is that many of these reflect evolved psychological mechanisms: solutions to problems our ancestors faced, now running in very different environments.
+That mismatch is what can make the behaviors look irrational.
+Seen against the problems they evolved to solve, they often prove surprisingly rational.
+And the better we understand these mechanisms, the better positioned we are to work with them rather than against them, designing responses that fit how people actually think.

-I pursue these questions primarily through experiments, which I take to be one of the strongest tools we have for establishing causality.
-I also enjoy learning and applying new computational methods for making sense of large-scale communication data.
+To test ideas like these, I rely primarily on experiments, which I take to be our strongest tool for establishing causality.
+I also work with new computational methods to make sense of large-scale data.

 You can find more about my ongoing work on the [Research](/publications/) page, and download my CV from the [CV](/cv/) page.